This guide was published in November 2019 and was last updated in February 2020

-> Instagram is the fastest-growing social media network with 1 billion monthly active users.
-More than 500 million of these uses are active on the platform every day.
+Instagram is the fastest-growing social media network with 1 billion monthly active users.
+More than 500 million of these users are active on the platform every day.

-> You might be thinking: “But Instagram only works for B2C!” and you would be half right.
+You might be thinking: “But Instagram only works for B2C!” and you would be half right.
 Certainly, Instagram provides B2C brands with the platform (and tools) they need to market to a targeted audience online, but it can be applied to B2B as well.

-> You can’t look at it as a lead generator, unfortunately.
-For B2B, Instagram is more about building brand awareness and giving your following a look at your business’ culture.
+You can’t look at it as a lead generator, unfortunately.
+For B2B, Instagram is more about building brand awareness and giving your following a look at your business’s culture.

-> You won’t be able to post articles or include links but what you can do is post your video content, making it perfect for that format.
+You won’t be able to post articles or include links but what you can do is post your video content, making it perfect for that format.

 With all of these platforms, spend more time communicating with and about others than you do about yourself.
 As for posting your own content, try to find the ideal time to post; spread your posts out over a few days for a few months, then do some trend analysis to work out when you get the most engagement.